AsiaPonder001/Azure-Networks-and-Protocols/README.md

 <b>Filter for SSH (Secure Shell) traffic </b>

 - (1)Type in ssh
-- (2) Open Powershell in administrator
+- (2) Open Powershell as an administrator
 - (3) type command: <b>ssh (username of vm)@private ip address</b>
 - (4) That will prompt for you to put in the password
 - (5) check back to observe ssh traffic in Wireshark